drkrillo/docs/creator/projects/scene-metadata.md

 It's very important to give your scene a title, a description and a thumbnail image to attract players to your scene and so they know what to expect.

 Players will see these displayed on a modal when they select the parcels of your scene on the map.
-They will also see these in a confirmation screen when being \[teleported]\(\{{< ref "/content/creator/sdk7/interactivity/external-links.md" >\}}) there by another scene.
+They will also see these in a confirmation screen when being [teleported](../sdk7/interactivity/external-links.md) there by another scene.
 Setting up compelling data here can significantly help drive traffic to your scene.

 When players navigate the world and enter your scene, they are able to read the scene title from under the minimap.

 ![](../images/media/scene-name.png)

-Add this data via the scene menu in the \[Scene Editor]\(\{{< ref "/content/creator/scene-editor/get-started/about-editor.md" >\}}).
+Add this data via the scene menu in the [Scene Editor](../scene-editor/get-started/about-editor.md).

 The thumbnail should be a _.png_ image of a recommended size of _228x160_ pixels.
 The minimum supported size is _196x143_ pixels.
 The image may be stretched if the width-to-height proportions don't match _228x160_.